qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 information, providing information about the CRS of the layer.
 This is a quick way to get information about the layer.

-Additionally you can add/edit a title for the layer and some abstract information in the :guilabel:`Description.
+Additionally you can add/edit a title for the layer and some abstract information in the :guilabel:`Description`.
 Also, it's possible to define a :guilabel:`Keyword list` here.
 These keyword lists can be used in a metadata catalogue.
 These information will be saved in the QGIS project file for following sessions